 - Orc w/ Sword – 3

-The Axe-Orc makes no waste of time, and having initiative runs in to drive his axe into the Wizard.
+The Axe-Orc wastes no time, and having initiative runs in to drive his axe into the Wizard.
 When performing any action in this game, you make a percentile roll versus your related skill rating — rolling equal or under results in a success.
 Orcs have a 50% attack skill, and he rolled a 41, so the Axe Orc succeeds.
 Now, the subject of any kind of opposition is allowed a Resistance Check to overcome attacks, spells, inflicted conditions etc. In the case of combat, the Elf gets to roll a DEX Check to dodge the attack.
 She rolled a 68 versus a DEX of 55 – she fails to dodge.

 Armor in this game provides Damage Reduction (DR) that soaks physical attacks.
 So while the Axe Orc his for a roll of 15 points of damage, the Wizard only takes 10.
 This is subtracted from her 25 Body Points, leaving her with 15.